balena-io-experimental/inkyshot/README.md

 You can also deploy in the traditional manner using the balena CLI and `balena push` command.
 For more information [check out the docs](https://www.balena.io/docs/learn/deploy/deployment/).

+UPDATE:  The Quote of the Day service now requires authentication via API token.
+Please visit https://theysaidso.com/user/subscriptions to create an account and a token.
+You can set this token in the Balena deploy phase by selecting the advance setup option and updating the value of QOD_API_TOKEN.
+You can also set this later using the same process as other environment variables.

 ## Customization

 Your fleet of Inkyshots can all be managed centrally via balenaCloud.
 Try any of the environment variables below to add some customization.